Soltony/NIBTera-MicroCredit/README.md

 2.  **Product Selection**: The borrower is presented with a dashboard showing available loan products from different providers.
 They can see their specific credit limit for each product and choose the one that best suits their needs.

-3.  **Application & Calculation**: After selecting a product, the borrower is taken to a calculator where they can enter their desired loan amount (up to their approved limit).
+3.  **Application & Calculation**:
+    *   **Personal Loans**: After selecting a product, the borrower is taken to a calculator where they can enter their desired loan amount.
 The system instantly calculates the total repayable amount, including any service fees.
+    *   **SME Loans**: For SME products, the borrower is directed to a document upload portal.
+They must submit all required documents (defined by the admin) before the application can proceed.

+4.  **Approval Workflow (SME Loans)**: Once all documents are submitted, the application enters a "Pending Approval" state.
+An admin or loan officer reviews the application and the uploaded documents.
+They can then approve or reject the application.

+5.  **Disbursement**:
+    *   **Personal Loans**: Upon accepting the terms in the calculator, the loan is disbursed immediately.
+    *   **SME Loans**: After an application is approved, the loan becomes "Ready for Disbursement" and can be triggered by an admin.

-4.  **Disbursement**: Upon accepting the terms, the loan is disbursed.
-The backend records the transaction, creates the necessary ledger entries for accounting, and decrements the provider's available capital.
+    Upon disbursement, the backend records the transaction, creates the necessary ledger entries for accounting, and decrements the provider's available capital.
+The disbursed `Loan` is linked to its originating `LoanApplication` via the `loanApplicationId`.

-5.  **Loan Monitoring**: The system automatically tracks the loan's status.
+6.  **Loan Monitoring**: The system automatically tracks the loan's status.
 Daily fees are accrued based on the product's rules.
-If the loan becomes overdue, penalties are applied according to the configured penalty tiers (e.g., a daily fixed fee or a percentage of the outstanding principal).
+If the loan becomes overdue, penalties are applied according to the configured penalty tiers.

-6.  **Repayment**: The borrower can make repayments at any time.
+7.  **Repayment**: The borrower can make repayments at any time.
 The system prioritizes payments, settling any outstanding penalties and fees before applying the remainder to the principal.

-7.  **Automated Services**:
+8.  **Automated Services**:
     *   **Automated Repayment**: A background service runs periodically to attempt to deduct payments for overdue loans from the borrower's account (simulated via provisioned data).
     *   **NPL Flagging**: Another service identifies loans that have been overdue for a configurable period (e.g., 60 days) and flags the borrower's account as a Non-Performing Loan (NPL), restricting them from taking new loans.

+## The `loanApplicationId`

+The `loanApplicationId` is the key that connects the entire loan lifecycle.
+It serves as a container for the application process, linking the initial request, all uploaded documents (for SME loans), the approval status, and the final disbursed `Loan` record.
+This ensures a complete and auditable trail for every loan in the system from start to finish.